-Flores Island, located in the eastern Indonesian Archipelago, is most well-known for Komodo National Park, a UNESCO World Heritage site where you can meet the worldwide known Komodo Dragons.
+Flores Island, located in the eastern Indonesian Archipelago, is most well-known for Komodo National Park, a UNESCO World Heritage site where you can meet the worldwide known Komodo giant lizards.
 After I visited the beautiful islands of Komodo N.P. with its stunning sea plenty of tropical fish, I decided to explore Flores island.

 I rented a car with a driver through a local tourist agency in Labuan Bajo (the base for all the activities in the Komodo National Park), and I went through extraordinary landscapes, mist-covered mountain and tropical jungle, rice terraces, local markets, traditional villages with amazing people and dormant volcanoes.

-My 5 days – 4 nights trip
+My 5 days – 4 nights trip in Flores Island

 1° day: Labuan Bajo – Denge Village – Wae Rebo Village